joe-vettek/Tea-the-Story/docs/source/en/play.md

 Rice requires a complex planting process:
 1. Plant rice grains on farmland to obtain seedlings.
 2. Create a **rice paddy** by tilling farmland with an aqueduct shovel.
-3. Connect the paddy to water via aqueducts and plant seedlings in the flooded paddy.
+3. Connect the paddy to water via mossy aqueducts and plant seedlings in the flooded paddy.

 ![plant_rice.png](../_static/resource/plant_rice.png)